KATTA-00/module-ballerinax-openai.finetunes/README.md

 ## Quickstart

-To use the OpenAI Fine-tunes connector in your Ballerina application, update the `.bal` file as follows:
+To use the `OpenAI Finetunes` connector in your Ballerina application, update the `.bal` file as follows:

-### Step 1: Import the connector
+### Step 1: Import the module

-First, import the `ballerinax/openai.finetunes` module (along with the other required imports) as given below.
+Import the `openai.finetunes` module.

 ```ballerina
 import ballerinax/openai.finetunes;